 It’s not aggressive at all, and in fact people arrive on this page and think it’s a goldmine of information—all of the good stuff, conveniently in one spot.

 And that’s how you want to approach the creation of this page and the tools and resources you choose to put on it.

-Here's how to make it work best for you:
+Here’s how to make a resources page work best for you: